charleshorzz/react-native-workshop-expense-tracker-boilerplate/README.md

       apolloReactHooksImportFrom: "@apollo/client/react"
 ```

-2. Create a new folder called libs at root, under the libs folder, create a file called index.graphql
+2. Create a new folder called `libs` at root, under the `libs` folder, create a file called `index.graphql`

-3. Open package.json, add new command, generate:graphql as below
+3. Open `package.json`, add new command, `generate:graphql` as below

 ```
  "scripts": {